-Sierra Leone Child With Down Syndrome Labeled ‘Devil Boy’, Rituals Performed To Send Him Back To Devil
+Sierra Leone Child With Down Syndrome Labeled ‘Devil Boy,’ Rituals Performed To Send Him Back To Devil

-A Sierra Leone child was named the “devil boy” by members of the community after he was born with Down Syndrome.
+A Sierra Leone child was named the “devil boy” by members of the community after he was born with Down syndrome.

-Thomas was born as a triplet to his mother Aminatta five years ago.
+Thomas was born as a triplet to his mother, Aminatta, five years ago.
 Sadly, his sisters passed away shortly after birth, leaving him the only surviving child.
-At first, no one realized he had been born with Down Syndrome, however the features of the disability eventually showed themselves.
+At first, no one realized he had been born with Down syndrome, but the features of the disability eventually showed themselves.

-“No one realised for a while,” Aminatta told ALJazeerz.
+“No one realised for a while,” Aminatta told Al Jazeera.
 “He seemed OK at the start.
 He was born a triplet, and his two sisters died when they were one week old, but he was bigger and stronger than them.
 It was as he grew that I saw that his body was weak.”

-What is Down Syndrome?
+What is Down syndrome?

-According to the National Down Syndrome Society (NDSS), Down syndrome occurs when an individual has a full or partial extra copy of chromosome 21.
-Although each person with the disability is different, the typical characteristics of a child with Down Syndrome are: low muscle tone, small stature, an upward slant to the eyes, and a single deep crease across the center of the palm.
+According to the National Down Syndrome Society, Down syndrome occurs when an individual has an extra copy of chromosome 21, be it full or partial.
+Although each person with the disability is different, the typical characteristics of a child with Down Syndrome include low muscle tone, small stature, an upward slant to the eyes, and a single deep crease across the center of the palm.

-Down Syndrome is the most common genetic condition in the United States, with one in 691 babies being born with the disability each year.
+Down syndrome is the most common genetic condition in the United States, with one in 691 babies being born with the disability each year.

 Devil Boy

-When Thomas was six months old, he still could not support his head, and his tongue frequently hung from his mouth.
-This frightened the community, who believed children who were born with the Down Syndrome were demonic.
+When Thomas was 6-months-old, he still could not support his head, and his tongue frequently hung from his mouth.
+This frightened the community, who believed children who were born with the Down syndrome were demonic.
 They ended up giving him the nicknames “jellyfish” and “devil boy.”

 “When I wanted to go to the market, I would ask a neighbour to watch Thomas, but everyone would refuse – they were all afraid of him,” Aminatta said.
 “It was very difficult.
 My husband died when I was pregnant, and I had nobody to help me with the child.
 Even my mother and sisters were telling me that Thomas was a devil.
 They used to try and beat the evil spirits out of him.”